aleph-im/aleph-whitepaper/chapters/04-token.md

 Of those :

-  - 150M will be airdropped (details will be announced through official channels)
+  - 150M will be devoted to airdrop, marketing and bounties (details of airdrop part will be announced through official channels)
   - 300M will be reserved for the NULS community/foundation (200M locked for the POCM mining program and 100M for other incentives)
   - 200M for private / institutionnal investors / OTC sales
   - 350M to the Aleph team (who will use this for bootstrap period rewards, might be able to sell some for development funding, allocate a part for a community or foundation fund or any other use it might deem necessary)